stephen304/MCAuthAll/README.md

 2. One of these 2 options is required
   * Add this line to the hosts file of the server machine:
   `ip.of.your.server session.minecraft.net`
-      * If this method is used, MCAuthAll CANNOT be hosted on the same machine
+      * If this method is used, MCAuthAll CANNOT be hosted on the same machine (the scripts must be able to access the official servers)
   * Hex edit the server class to redirect to your server.
 (I don't have details yet, but this is a better option)

 3. Edit the options.php to your liking.
 (Full auth mode will require mysql)